 The program is directed by Elena Sirignano, a graduate of the Culinary Institute of America, who has spent three decades working in Napa Valley, from helping open The French Laundry to working on her own entrepreneurial projects.
 Students agreed that one of the pluses of the program was Sirignan’s ability to bring in guest speakers, experts in their fields, from chocolates to chickens.

 “You could learn from going directly to work in a restaurant,” Boitano said, “but then you basically are learning what the chef knows.”

 Another plus, Riley Burdock noted, was that the small group working together replicates a restaurant environment.
 “You get to know everyone’s strengths,” he said.
 “It has the dynamics of a restaurant.”

 Also, Boitano added, you never leave hungry.
 “No starving artists here,” she said.

 The students will be presenting their final project, the Spring Restaurant, May 21-June 7.
-Reservations are still available for May 21-24, May 31 and June 5-7.
-RSVP at napavalleycookingschool.org or by phone, 967-2901.
+Reservations, which fill up quickly, open on May 1 at napavalleycookingschool.org.